-He and his wife Mary have turned their dream into a reality and with winemaker, Dylan Rhymer create wines people want to buy.
+Anthony and his wife Mary have turned their dream into a reality and with the winemaker, Dylan Rhymer creates wines people want to buy.
 Now the Puglisi daughters, Leeanne Puglisi-Gangemi and Robyn Henderson manage the estate.

 “Dad’s still involved,” says Leeanne.